 17. Unless and until some exception comes up, what do you focus more on: results and tasks or people and emotions?

 18. In case you start up a new company, what would be the values of the same?

 20. If your colleague is stressed out at work, how would you react to the situation and what steps would you take to help them?

-21. Have you had a long lasting friendship ever at work place?
-Are you still good friends with any of your ex colleagues?
+21. Have you had a long lasting friendship ever at the workplace?
+Are you still good friends with any of your ex-colleagues?